Your council

 Progress by September 2025:

-• City of York Council adopted the City of York Local Plan at an extraordinary Full Council meeting on Thursday 27 February 2025.
+• We adopted the City of York Local Plan at an extraordinary Full Council meeting on Thursday 27 February 2025.
 The adopted Local Plan is the city's statutory development plan and sets out the vision and strategy for York until 2033 and provides the basis for decisions on planning applications.

-• Executive approved the proposal to secure 100% affordable homes on council land.
+• Executive approved the proposal to secure 100% affordable homes on our land.
 See: Agenda for Executive on Thursday, 16 November 2023 (Item 12)

-• Supporting the council's ambitions for more affordable housing across the city, the York and North Yorkshire Mayoral Combined Authority has provided £4.5m, split across three key programmes, of brownfield funding to unlock more sites.
+• Supporting our ambitions for more affordable housing across the city, the York and North Yorkshire Mayoral Combined Authority has provided £4.5m, split across three key programmes, of brownfield funding to unlock more sites.

-• The Council's first affordable Passivhaus Homes at Duncombe Square have been launched.
-Duncombe Square is City of York Council's first Passivhaus development of 34 high quality, zero carbon-in-use homes, built to an award-winning design.
+• Our first affordable Passivhaus Homes at Duncombe Square have been launched.
+Duncombe Square is our first Passivhaus development of 34 high quality, zero carbon-in-use homes, built to an award-winning design.
 It is part of one of the largest Passivhaus schemes in the country that includes 78 homes at Burnholme Green - 60% of these houses will be a range of affordable home types and 101 homes set to be built at Ordnance Lane - 100% of which will be affordable.

 • We have been progressing work on Lowfield Phase Two, sites A and B. Lowfield A, which will consist of approximately 15 homes for adults with learning disabilities and/or autism, is in the design stage with a Planning submission expected in early 2026 and we have held some very positive and useful engagement events for local people, key stakeholders and those with lived experience of learning difficulties and autism.